Chair of Music Studies: Dr. Cynthia Folio

 The Music Composition Program encourages in its students the development of creative musical thought and expression in all media, including electroacoustic music and visual music, through studies of innovation and craft, research and expressive effect.
 Students become knowledgeable about contemporary practices, theories, and techniques through the study of post-romantic music literature.
 Creativity, the development of personal expression through music, and assessment of music’s viability in twentieth century societal context are focal points for composition majors.

-At the completion of the program, both undergraduate and Masters' students are expected to present a portfolio of compositions demonstrating notational fluency and the ability to compose convincing and intelligible music.
+At the completion of the program, both undergraduate and graduate' students are expected to present a portfolio of compositions demonstrating notational fluency and the ability to compose convincing and intelligible music.
 Regular concerts of new student compositions provide the essential experience of hearing their works performed, and allows them to gauge their own progress in relation to that of their peers.
 Works of established twentieth-century composers are performed by the New Music Ensemble and the Contemporary Music Ensemble.

 The graduate program stresses advanced work in computer synthesis of music, collaborative work with film makers and dancers, varied degrees of exploratory work, and compositional efforts in larger forms.

-Sabrina Clarke is a third-year PhD student in composition, and current president of ConTemplum, the university chapter of the Society of Composers, Inc. Sabrina's compositional interests are wide-ranging, and include chamber, choral, orchestral, and keyboard music.
+Sabrina Clarke is a doctoral candidate in composition, and former president of ConTemplum, the university chapter of the Society of Composers, Inc. Sabrina's compositional interests are wide-ranging, and include chamber, choral, orchestral, and keyboard music.
 Her work has been performed internationally at venues including the Nordic Historical Keyboard Festival in Kuopio, Finland, the Schola Cantorum in Paris, France, and the Jan Hus Presbyterian Church in NYC.
 Sabrina is an alumna of Temple University (MM), McDaniel College (BA), the Hood College Music Preparatory, and the European American Musical Alliance summer composition program.
 She enjoys teaching undergraduate theory at Boyer, and recently completed Temple's Teaching in Higher Education certificate program.
 Her area of research is the music of Italian composer Luigi Dallapiccola.
 For more information, visit www.sabrinaclarkemusic.com.

 Robert Pegg is a PhD student in composition.
 He has studied with Drs.
 Cynthia Folio, Matthew Greenbaum, and Maurice Wright.
 He received his Bachelor of Music degree in theory and composition at Westminster Choir College and his Master of Music degree at Temple University.
 Since April 2009 he has been a member of Phi Mu Alpha Sinfonia Fraternity.
 He writes in an eclectic style with influences from Renaissance modality to serialism and is interested in composing for stage, film, and video games.